artsy/artsy.github.io/_posts/2018-08-21-OSS-by-Default-Docs.markdown

 Artsy is growing up.
 We have thousands of subscriber galleries paying 3 to 4 figure monthly fees.
 As we're starting to see a real market-fit, and have started to mature our organization.
 For example, this year we introduced product managers into our 8 year old company to help us figure out how to build the right things.
-We actually started having spare headcount on Engineering again, for the first time _in years_.
+We actually started having open headcount on Engineering again, for the first time _in years_.

 As a part of maturing, our team has really had to start considering how to make parts of our culture explicit instead of implicit.
 We have new, awesome folks wanting to understand why things are the way they are as well as folk who are raising up to new responsibilities only to find them completely un-documented.

-In-part, a consistent team for so long hasn't made it worth the time to document things everyone knows, but growth is very happy to disrupt that balance.
+In-part, having a consistent team for so long hasn't made it worth the time to document things everyone knows, but growth is very happy to disrupt that balance.
 Now we're shipping documentation updates weekly, to all sorts of places.
 In trying to write an awesome document, which I'll cover later, I looked at how we had consolidated our documentation over the last few years, and saw that we had fragmented due the tensions around wanting to write publicly.

 This post covers that tension, and how we came about to the new docs setup.